DuckyMomo20012/tracking-activities/README.md

 - **Children program:**

   - Run in the background.
-  - Capture background, key loggers.
+  - Capture background, and key loggers.
   - Manage on-screen time for children (force computer shutdown).

 - **Parent program:**
   - Manage captured pictures and send them to the Google Drive folder via APIs.
-  - Require user to create a folder called: "**TrackingActivities**" at the root of Google Drive.
+  - Require the user to create a folder called: "**TrackingActivities**" at the root of Google Drive.

 <!-- Getting Started -->